Blog

 Craigslist remains a popular destination for people looking for housing or office spaces for rent, garnering more than 50 billion page views per month.

 Listing private offices or hot desks on Craigslist can be an inexpensive idea for marketing your coworking space.
-Here are a few tips for optimizing your listings:
+The trick to increase visibility is to optimize your listings and update them often.

-• Write a detailed description that includes price, square footage, and contract terms
+• Writing a detailed description that includes price, square footage, and contract terms

 6. Build your email newsletter list

-There is so much you can do with email including:
+There is so much you can do with email marketing including:

-• Send a weekly newsletter to current members to advertise events in your space
+• Sending a weekly or monthly newsletter to current members

-• Send an automated workflow to prospective members offering a sign-up discount
+• Building an automated email flow to prospective members offering a sign-up discount

 7. Use SEO to drive more traffic to your website